ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3 transition, so the only case that can be made is "adoption would be growing even faster without Python 3 in the picture", which is a hard statement to prove.

+A third alternative that would make us seriously question our current strategy is if community workshops aimed at new programmers chose not to switch to recommending Python 3.4 by default after it is released, *despite* the significant carrots of ``pip`` being provided by default on Windows and Mac OS X and integrated into ``pyvenv`` on all platforms, the inclusion of :mod:`pathlib`, :mod:`statistics`, :mod:`asyncio`, more secure default settings for SSL/TLS, `etc <http://docs.python.org/3.4/whatsnew/3.4.html>`__.

 Aren't you concerned Python 2 users will abandon Python over this?